SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ## Introduction

-To encrypt user data like volumes or in the future also Images and ephemeral storage for VMs, the key is need to be known in the infrastructure.
+To encrypt user data like volumes or in the future also Images and ephemeral storage for VMs, the key has to be present in the infrastructure.
-To provide the key to those operations without including the user every time a Key Manager within the infrastructure can be utilized to store the keys and apply authorization policies on requests.
+A Key Manager service within the infrastructure can be utilized to store keys.
+Consequently providing keys for every encryption or decryption is possible without including the user.
+Also authorization policies can be applied on every request to the Key Manager servicer.
 OpenStack offers a Key Manager implementation that is named Barbican, which provides these features.
 This standard aims to provide a base level of security for Cloud Service Providers that integrate a Key Manager into their deployments.